MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - Failures - are there a large number of authentication failures for the Service Principal?
 - Timestamps - are there successful authentications that are occurring at times that you would not expect?
 - Frequency - is there an increased frequency of authentications for the Service Principal?
+- Leak Credentials - are the source depots like GitHub, where credentials are hard coded and could be leaked?

+If you have deployed Identity Protection - risky workload identities, check the **Suspicious Sign-ins and Leak Credentials detections**.
+For more information, see [workload identity risk detentions](/azure/active-directory/identity-protection/concept-workload-identity-risk#workload-identity-risk-detections).

+Also, if you have deployed Microsoft Defender for Cloud Apps, check the portal for alerts relating to the application you are currently investigating.

 ### Check the target resource

 Within Service principal sign-ins, also check the **Resource** that the Service Principal was accessing during the authentication.
-Is it an expected resource?
 It is important to have input from the application owner as they will be familiar with which resources the Service Principal should be accessing.

+[add image]

 ### Check for abnormal credential changes